 Muscadet Coteaux de la Loire

-Soil: A varied structure of igneous and metamorphic rock from the Massif Armoricain, mainly comprising gneiss, mica schist, and smaller amounts of greenstone and granite.
-Here are there in the Côtes de Grandlieu are sandy, pebbly ground coverings.
+Soils A varied structure of igneous and metamorphic rock from the Massif Armoricain, composed mainly of gneiss, mica schists, and smaller quantities of green-stone and granite.

-Climate: The entire vineyard area benefits from a temperate maritime climate with even rainfall throughout the year.
-There are slight differences in climatic characteristics from one end of the region to the other, caused by varying distances from the coast, Loire and other bodies of water.
+Climate A temperate oceanic climate, with precipitation evenly spread throughout the year.
+There are variations in climate from one end of the region to the other caused by the varying distances from the coast, the Loire or other expanses of water.